BrettMoxham/Brett-Moxham-Blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Currently working to effectively and efficiently coordinate inventory flows from distrubition centers out to retail stores for Cabelas Canada.
+bio: Currently working to effectively and efficiently coordinate inventory flows from distribution centers out to retail stores for Cabelas Canada.
 education:
   courses:
   - course: BA in Economics